kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 ## Glossary

-* **In-Place Resource Resize:** Dynamically increasing or decreasing compute resources (CPU, Memory, Swap Capacity, and HugePages) on a node without requiring a node reboot or kubelet restart.
+* **In-Place Resource Resize:** Dynamically increasing or decreasing compute resources (CPU, Memory, Swap Capacity, and HugePages) on a live, `Ready` node via a declarative API, with the Kubelet reconciling the change in place.
 * **Node Compute Resource:** CPU, Memory, Swap Capacity, and HugePages.
 * **Physical Capacity:** The raw hardware capacity of a node as reported by the integrated `cAdvisor` subsystem, reflecting the true underlying machine resources (e.g., number of CPU cores).
 * **Configured Capacity:** The desired logical capacity declared by an administrator or external controller via `Node.Spec.ConfiguredCapacity`.
 This is the Kubelet's target and may be less than the Physical Capacity (e.g., to under-report resources intentionally).
 For Alpha, Configured Capacity must not exceed Physical Capacity.
 * **CapacityConfigured Condition:** A `Node.Status.Condition` of type `CapacityConfigured` that the Kubelet uses to expose the current reconciliation state of a capacity resize request.
 Possible reasons are `Accepted`, `InProgress`, `Infeasible`, and `EmergencyReduced`.
+* **Kubelet-Restart Workaround:** The pre-existing, informal practice of restarting the Kubelet after a hardware change so that it re-reads physical capacity from cAdvisor at boot time.
+This is **not** a supported or safe mechanism for mutating node capacity — it is a workaround with significant drawbacks (downtime, edge-case bugs, no ecosystem coordination).

 ## Summary

 This proposal facilitates dynamic native resource resizing (increases and decreases in capacity) on a node to streamline cluster capacity updates, offering a seamless alternative to adding or removing nodes from an existing cluster.
 The revised node configurations automatically propagate at both the node and cluster levels.

+Today, mutating `Node.Status.Capacity` is not a supported or safe operation in Kubernetes.
+The Kubernetes ecosystem (Scheduler, Cluster Autoscaler, VPA, Quota system) has never been explicitly designed or tested to tolerate a live change to a Node's capacity values.
+This KEP addresses the problem in two ordered layers:

+**Layer 1 — Ecosystem Tolerance:** Formally define the contract that the broader cluster ecosystem must honour when `Node.Status.Capacity` changes.
+Establish the API-server mutations, Scheduler cache-invalidation tests, Cluster Autoscaler annotation contract, and Quota/VPA integration points that make a capacity change safe to propagate — even if, as a first step, that change is initiated by a Kubelet restart.

+**Layer 2 — Declarative Capacity Actuation:** Introduce `Node.Spec.ConfiguredCapacity`, the declarative API field that allows external controllers to trigger a capacity change.
+Implement the Kubelet reconciliation loop that updates cgroups, re-initialises sub-managers (CPU Manager, Memory Manager), recalculates container swap limits via the CRI, and synchronises `Node.Status` — all on the running node.
+The `CapacityConfigured` Node Condition disseminates the live reconciliation state to external orchestrators.

 This KEP introduces a new declarative API field, `Node.Spec.ConfiguredCapacity`, allowing external controllers or administrators to declare the node's desired **logical** capacity.
 The Kubelet is the **sole owner** of `Node.Status.Capacity` and `Node.Status.Allocatable`; external actors write only to `Node.Spec.ConfiguredCapacity`.
-Driven by this API-first model and validated against physical hardware metrics via cAdvisor, the Kubelet will seamlessly update its internal sub-managers, top-level kubepods cgroups, eviction thresholds, container swap limits, and the Node API object's Capacity and Allocatable fields — all without requiring a Kubelet restart.
+Driven by this API-first model and validated against physical hardware metrics via cAdvisor, the Kubelet will seamlessly update its internal sub-managers, top-level kubepods cgroups, eviction thresholds, container swap limits, and the Node API object's Capacity and Allocatable fields — all on the live, running node.

 The trigger for a capacity change is intentionally decoupled from the physical hardware layer.
 Both **hardware-driven** events (e.g., a hypervisor hot-plugging additional RAM, detected by cAdvisor) and **configuration-driven** events (e.g., an administrator explicitly setting `ConfiguredCapacity` to 20Gi on a 32Gi machine) are first-class triggers.
 The Kubelet's reconciliation loop treats both identically: compare `Node.Spec.ConfiguredCapacity` against the physical upper bound from cAdvisor, validate, then actuate.

 ## Motivation

-Currently, a node's resource configurations are recorded solely during the Kubelet bootstrap phase and subsequently cached, operating under the assumption that the node's native capacity remains immutable throughout its lifecycle.
-In a conventional Kubernetes environment, cluster resources frequently require modifications over time due to inaccurate initial provisioning or escalating/subsiding workloads, traditionally forcing operators to add or remove entire nodes from the cluster.

-Contemporarily, modern hypervisors, cloud providers, and kernel capabilities enable the dynamic hot-plugging and hot-unplugging of native resources such as CPU, Memory (e.g., [CPU Hotplug](https://docs.kernel.org/core-api/cpu_hotplug.html), [Memory Hotplug](https://docs.kernel.org/core-api/memory-hotplug.html)), and Ephemeral Storage block devices.

-Because Kubernetes is currently unaware of these altered capacities during a live-resize, it retains outdated information, leading to two severe failure modes:

-- Cluster-Level Starvation (Upscaling): If capacity is added, the Kubernetes Scheduler and Cluster Autoscaler remain blind to it, rendering the new expensive hardware useless for pending workloads.

-- Node-Level Instability (Downscaling): If capacity is removed, the Kubelet's stale top-level cgroups, container swap limits, and Eviction Manager thresholds do not adjust.
-Because the Kubelet assumes the resources still exist, it fails to evict pods defensively, causing the host's Linux kernel to invoke the OOM killer or exhaust the disk, violently terminating processes and potentially crashing the node.

-With the current state of implementation in the Kubernetes realm, the only available workaround to synchronize these capacity changes is to restart the node or at least the Kubelet.
-This is highly problematic because coupling a Kubelet restart to an infrastructure resize operation (like a Cloud SDK call) is rarely seamless and lacks established best practices.

-Furthermore, relying on a Kubelet restart or node reboot carries significant drawbacks:

-- Introducing downtime for existing or to-be-scheduled workloads until the node is fully available again.

-- For bare-metal clusters, rebooting involves a significant amount of time before nodes return to a Ready state.

-- The necessity to reconfigure underlying services post-reboot.

-- Triggering a myriad of known edge-case nuances and bugs associated with Kubelet restarts, such as:
+### The Problem: Live Mutation of Node Capacity Is Unsupported Today

+Performing a live mutation of `Node.Status.Capacity` on a running node is not a currently supported operation in Kubernetes.
+A node's resource capacity values (`Node.Status.Capacity`, `Node.Status.Allocatable`) are written by the Kubelet during bootstrap and then held fixed for the entire lifetime of that Kubelet process.
+When the Kubelet restarts, it re-reads hardware capacity from cAdvisor and rewrites these fields — so a restart *does* cause the values to change.
+However, this is a full process restart that reinitialises the Kubelet from scratch, not a live mutation of a running node's capacity.
+No existing API validation, Scheduler logic, Cluster Autoscaler heuristic, VPA algorithm, or ResourceQuota controller has been designed or tested against the assumption that these fields can change for a live, `Ready` node without a Kubelet restart.

+The only known workaround today is to restart the Kubelet after a physical hardware change.
+However, this workaround:

+1. **Does not safely mutate capacity on a live node** — the Kubelet reinitialises entirely from scratch with no coordination with the Scheduler, Cluster Autoscaler, or Quota system before or after the change.
+2. **Is not a first-class supported operation** — there are no established best practices for coupling a Kubelet restart to a cloud provider or hypervisor API call.
+3. **Carries significant operational risk** — it introduces temporary node `NotReady` states, breaks active `exec`/`port-forward` sessions, and has a documented history of triggering edge-case bugs:
     - https://github.com/kubernetes/kubernetes/issues/109595
     - https://github.com/kubernetes/kubernetes/issues/119645
     - https://github.com/kubernetes/kubernetes/issues/125579
     - https://github.com/kubernetes/kubernetes/issues/127793

-Therefore, it is necessary to handle capacity updates gracefully across the cluster organically, rather than resetting core cluster components to achieve the same outcome.
-Enabling the Kubelet to dynamically detect and adapt to underlying capacity changes mitigates manual administrative toil and unlocks several distinct advantages:

-- Control Plane Efficiency: Managing resource demands by scaling existing nodes in-place brings significantly less overhead to the control plane compared to provisioning and joining entirely new nodes.

-- Speed to Delivery: Expanding the capabilities of current nodes is considerably more time-efficient than the procedure of establishing new virtual machines.

-- Network Optimization: Improved inter-pod network latencies, as inter-node traffic is reduced when more pods can be hosted locally on a single scaled-up node.

-- Stability: Avoids the aforementioned historical bugs and disruption risks associated with forced Kubelet restarts.
+In summary: a Kubelet restart is a workaround for the absence of a supported capacity-mutation path, not a safe or reliable mechanism for it.
+This KEP introduces that supported path.

+### The Need: Dynamic Hardware Requires a Dynamic Capacity Model

+Modern hypervisors, cloud providers, and kernel capabilities enable the dynamic hot-plugging and hot-unplugging of native resources such as CPU and Memory (e.g., [CPU Hotplug](https://docs.kernel.org/core-api/cpu_hotplug.html), [Memory Hotplug](https://docs.kernel.org/core-api/memory-hotplug.html)), and Ephemeral Storage block devices.
+Without a supported capacity-mutation path, these hardware events lead to two severe failure modes:

+- **Cluster-Level Starvation (Upscaling):** If capacity is added, the Kubernetes Scheduler and Cluster Autoscaler remain blind to it, rendering the new hardware useless for pending workloads.

+- **Node-Level Instability (Downscaling):** If capacity is removed, the Kubelet's stale top-level cgroups, container swap limits, and Eviction Manager thresholds do not adjust.
+Because the Kubelet assumes the resources still exist, it fails to evict pods defensively, causing the host's Linux kernel to invoke the OOM killer or exhaust the disk, violently terminating processes and potentially crashing the node.

+### The Two-Layer Solution

+This KEP decomposes the solution into two ordered, independently valuable layers:

+#### Layer 1: Making the Ecosystem Safe for Mutable Capacity

+Before any Kubelet actuation can be trusted, the broader cluster ecosystem must be formally validated and — where necessary — updated to tolerate `Node.Status.Capacity` mutations safely.
+This layer uses the Kubelet restart as its initial boundary: it answers the question *"If the capacity field changes, even as a result of a Kubelet restart on resized hardware, are the API Server, Scheduler, Cluster Autoscaler, VPA, and Quota system safe?"*

+The ecosystem contracts that must be established:

+- **API Server:** `Node.Status.Capacity` and `Node.Status.Allocatable` must be patchable on a live `Ready` node without triggering systemic webhook rejections or validation failures.
+This behaviour has never been formally tested or documented.
+- **Scheduler:** The Scheduler's internal node cache must correctly invalidate and update its per-node resource view when it receives a `Node` UPDATE event with changed capacity fields.
+It must not rely on a stale boot-time snapshot.
+- **Cluster Autoscaler (CA):** The CA uses existing nodes as templates for provisioning new nodes within the same NodeGroup.
+If capacity is mutable, the CA must be given a stable, immutable baseline (via a boot-time annotation) to template from, rather than reading the live, potentially-resized `Node.Status.Capacity`.
+- **VPA (Vertical Pod Autoscaler):** The VPA's node capacity model must be tolerant of live capacity changes so that it does not issue recommendations that exceed the new node bounds.
+- **ResourceQuota:** Namespace-level ResourceQuota controllers operate against allocatable node capacity.
+A capacity change must not silently bypass quota enforcement.

+#### Layer 2: Declarative Capacity Actuation

+Once the ecosystem is safe (Layer 1), the second layer provides the supported, declarative mechanism for capacity actuation on a running node.
+This layer introduces:

+- **`Node.Spec.ConfiguredCapacity`:** A new declarative API field allowing external controllers or administrators to declare the desired logical capacity without touching the node or its Kubelet process.
+- **Kubelet Reconciliation Loop:** The Kubelet watches for changes to `Node.Spec.ConfiguredCapacity` and for physical hardware drift detected by cAdvisor.
+It validates the desired value against physical bounds, then actuates the change by updating internal cgroup hierarchies, re-initialising sub-managers (CPU Manager, Memory Manager, Eviction Manager), and recalculating container swap limits via the CRI — all in a running Kubelet.
+- **`CapacityConfigured` Node Condition:** A new condition that exposes the live reconciliation state (`Accepted`, `InProgress`, `Infeasible`, `EmergencyReduced`) to external orchestrators, enabling safe, signal-driven coordination for downscale workflows.

+### Why a Declarative API Is Essential for Safe Downscaling

-**A declarative API-driven model is essential for safe capacity downscaling.** Without an API, cluster administrators have no safe way to coordinate a hot-unplug operation.
-The desired workflow is:
+Without an API-driven trigger, cluster administrators have no safe way to coordinate a hot-unplug operation.
+The desired workflow for a graceful downscale is:

-1. An external controller invokes the API to reduce logical node capacity.
+1. An external controller invokes the API (`Node.Spec.ConfiguredCapacity`) to reduce logical node capacity.
-2. The Kubelet actuates that reduction (graceful eviction, updates cgroups).
+2. The Kubelet actuates that reduction (graceful eviction, updates cgroups, updates `Node.Status`).
 3. The external controller observes the Kubelet's completion signal (`CapacityConfigured: Accepted`).
 4. The external controller proceeds to physically remove hardware via the hypervisor.

 This coordination is impossible with a purely reactive, hardware-first model.
 If the hypervisor forcefully reclaims RAM (e.g., balloon deflation) without prior API coordination, the kernel OOM killer may fire before the Kubelet can react.
 By making the API the primary trigger, operators gain deterministic control over the timing and safety of capacity removal.

+### Benefits Beyond the Workaround

+Enabling the Kubelet to dynamically detect and adapt to underlying capacity changes mitigates manual administrative toil and unlocks several distinct advantages over the current Kubelet-restart workaround:

+- **Control Plane Efficiency:** Managing resource demands by scaling existing nodes in-place brings significantly less overhead to the control plane compared to provisioning and joining entirely new nodes.
+- **Speed to Delivery:** Expanding the capabilities of current nodes is considerably more time-efficient than the procedure of establishing new virtual machines.
+- **Network Optimization:** Improved inter-pod network latencies, as inter-node traffic is reduced when more pods can be hosted locally on a single scaled-up node.
+- **Stability:** Avoids the historical bugs and disruption risks associated with forced Kubelet restarts.

 Implementing this KEP will empower nodes to recognize and adapt to changes in their native configurations instantly, facilitating the safe, efficient, and uninterrupted deployment of workloads.

 ### Goals

-* API Synchronization: Update Node API Capacity and Allocatable fields dynamically without requiring a Kubelet restart or node drain.
+* API Synchronization: Update Node API Capacity and Allocatable fields dynamically on a live, `Ready` node via the declarative `Node.Spec.ConfiguredCapacity` API field.

 * Component Sync: Re-initialize internal Kubelet managers (CPU, Memory, Eviction) to safely align with the altered hardware capacity.